tdulcet/Distributed-Computing-Scripts/README.md

                         dates for all assignments and exit.
   --upload-proofs       Report assignment results, upload all PRP proofs and
                         exit.
 Requires PrimeNet User ID.
+  --recover-all         Recover all assignments and exit.
+This will overwrite
+                        any existing work files.
+Requires that the instance is registered with PrimeNet.
+  --unreserve=EXPONENT  Unreserve the exponent and exit.
+Use this only if you
+                        are sure you will not be finishing this exponent.
+                        Requires that the instance is registered with PrimeNet.
   --unreserve-all       Unreserve all assignments and exit.
 Quit GIMPS
                         immediately.
 Requires that the instance is registered with PrimeNet.
   --no-more-work        Prevent the script from getting new assignments and
                         exit.
 Quit GIMPS after current work completes.
+  --ping                Ping the PrimeNet server, show version information and
+                        exit.

   Registering Options: Sent to PrimeNet/GIMPS when registering.
 The progress will automatically be sent and the program can then be monitored on the GIMPS website CPUs page (https://www.mersenne.org/cpus/), just like with Prime95/MPrime.
 This also allows for the program to get much smaller Category 0 and 1 exponents, if it meets the other requirements (https://www.mersenne.org/thresholds/).:
     -H COMPUTERID, --hostname=COMPUTERID